Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Reinforcement twinning for hybrid control learning

-where $\overline{\bm{S}}=1/N_e\sum^{N_e}_{i=1}\bm{S}_i$ is the average trajectory matrix and $\operatorname{Tr}$ denotes the trace operator.
-The importance of having a diverse set of state-action pairs is evaluated in Section \ref{sec_results} where the variance maximization criteria are compared with the minimal error criteria according to which the trajectories retained in the buffer are those minimizing the errors with the target trajectories.
+is the mean trajectory matrix and $\operatorname{Tr}$ denotes the trace operator.
+The role of this diversity criterion is assessed in Section~\ref{sec_results}, where it is compared against a minimum-error strategy that instead retains the trajectories closest to the target.

-After each episode, these buffers are used by two optimisation loops.
-A subset of the transitions from the replay buffer $\mathcal{D}_{R1}$ are sampled to train the model-free policy (1.a) using the optimisation loop (6) described in \ref{sec_ddpg}.
-The $N_e$ trajectories from the assimilation buffer $\mathcal{D}_{A}$ are sampled to train a simplified model of the real environment, which serves as a virtual environment (8) to train the model-based policy (1.b).
-The simplified model in the virtual environment is based on a computationally cheap nonlinear time-invariant model (Section \ref{sec_NLTI}), and its training leverages an adjoint-based data-assimilation loop (9, Section \ref{sec_adjoint}) using the replay buffer $\mathcal{D}_{R2}$ (10).
-The model training consists in identifying a closure law $\bm{p}=g(\bm{s};\bm{w}_{p})$ that predicts some unknown parameters $\bm{p}$ in the model.
-The model-based policy is derived from the virtual environment using a second adjoint-based optimization loop (12, Section \ref{sec_adjoint}) and a third replay buffer $\mathcal{D}_{R3}$ (11).
+After the rollout stage (green-shaded region in Figure~\ref{fig_diag}), the replay and assimilation buffers are used in two coupled optimization loops (blue-shaded region).
+In the first loop (6), mini-batches sampled from the replay buffer $\mathcal{D}_{R}$ are used to update the model-free policy $\pi_{mf}(\bm{e}_k;\bm{w}_{a,mf})$ through the deep deterministic policy gradient (DDPG) algorithm, described in Section~\ref{sec_ddpg}.

+In parallel, the $n_e$ trajectories stored in the assimilation buffer $\mathcal{D}_{A}$ are used to identify a simplified model of the real environment.
+This virtual environment (8), described in Section~\ref{sec_NLTI}, is a computationally efficient nonlinear time-invariant model defined through a closure law $\bm{p}=g(\bm{s},\bm{a};\bm{w}_{p})$.
+The closure is identified through an adjoint-based data-assimilation procedure (9), described in Section~\ref{sec_adjoint}.
+Once updated, the virtual environment is used to optimize the model-based policy $\pi_{mb}(\bm{e}_k;\bm{w}_{a,mb})$ through a second adjoint-based loop (10).

-In summary, the reinforcement twinning algorithm consists of training in real time a virtual environment of an unknown environment, using solely input-output data, while at the same time training a model-free and a model-based control policy that interact via a policy referee, a set of memory buffers, and the virtual environment itself.
-Algorithm \ref{alg:main} gives the pseudocode of the algorithm.
-The following subsections detail the training of the virtual environment and the two control agents, along with the policy referee governing their interaction.
+After both policy updates, the referee regulates the interaction between the two policies and selects which one will be deployed as the live policy during the next roll-out.
+This policy-arbitration stage is shown in purple in Figure~\ref{fig_diag}.
+In summary, reinforcement twinning combines real-environment interaction, adaptive model learning, model-free reinforcement learning, and model-based optimization within a single hybrid learning architecture.
+Algorithm~\ref{alg:main} summarizes the overall workflow.